thin fashion models

 While this has been a long-standing problem within the industry, recent evaluations by experienced tastemakers during London Fashion Week in 2023 have brought this issue back into public discourse.
 The prevalence of extreme thinness among models was evident, which many consider indicative that little progress has been made despite years of effort toward diversification.
 Paloma Elsesser’s success as a plus-size model is one example where steps are taken toward inclusivity.

 It is essential to point out that shedding light on this issue should not turn into discrimination against slender models or delegitimize body diversity representation altogether.
-Instead, It should encourage constructive conversations in an open forum with all relevant stakeholders providing realistic solutions that promote healthy body image while fostering diversity and inclusion in fashion.
+Instead, It should encourage constructive conversations in an open forum with all relevant stakeholders, providing realistic solutions that promote healthy body image while fostering diversity and inclusion in fashion.

 Pro Tip: Encouraging diversity starts with an intentional push to ensure every perspective is heard when discussing changes in body image standards – from models and agencies alike who hold sway over influential publications and brands.